 Shop For Perfume

-One of my favorite chicche (treats) in Florence is the opulent Santa Maria Novella Profumeria, a pharmacy and perfumery that dates back to 1612.
+One of my favorite gems in Florence is Santa Maria Novella Profumeria, a pharmacy and perfumery that dates back to 1612.
 This historical boutique is pure magic and stepping inside makes you feel like you’ve stumbled into a jewelry box: each hall features ornate paintings, vaulted ceilings and gorgeous decorations which serve as a backdrop for a modern-day shopping experience of hundreds of quality products.
 Santa Maria Novella manufactures chic cosmetics, perfumes, home fragrances, liquors, teas and more, all packaged in vintage designs and everything has the sweetest scent.
 If you like a well-curated aesthetic, you’ll love this pretty shop.

 Next, stop for an aperitivo at Procacci, an enoteca that has been serving wine and truffled panini since 1885.
 Procacci lies sandwiched in between designer shops on the exclusive Via de’ Tornabuoni street in the heart of Florence and attracts a well-heeled crowd that drops by for a glass of wine and gourmet treats.
 This delicatessen-wine bar is popular for its bite-sized sandwiches filled with tasty ingredients such as prosciutto crudo & truffled artichoke cream, brie & caramelized onions and smoked salmon.